Johnnycool22/screencloud-atm-app/README.md

 # ScreencloudAtmApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0. using VS Code.
+Bootstrap 3 and Materialise frameworks where used for CSS.

 ## Development server

 Run `ng serve --open` for a dev server.
 This will navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## The ATM App instructions

-- Landing page loads first with animated gif and pin authentication and Spin me Home options in navbar.
+- Landing page loads first with animated gif, pin authentication and Spin me Home options in navbar.
 - Select 'Spin me home!' option and see what happens.
-This is the 'home' routing button which can be pressed any page to return user to the main landing page.
+This is the 'home' routing button which can be pressed from any page to return user to main landing page.
 - Select 'PIN Authenticate' option, the ATM dashboard appears with a keypad.
 Enter '1111' manually into the input box from keybaord only.
-(NOTE: keypad numerical buttons not activated, blank buttons have been disabled but the other keypad selection buttons have been activated).
+(NOTE: the keypad numerical buttons are not activated, blank buttons have been disabled but the other keypad selection buttons have been activated).
 - Any entered PIN has been coded to remain hidden.
 - 'Clear' button removes any entered numbers.
 - 'Cancel' button returns to main landing page.